Beyond the Label

 Recognized among Fortune’s “International Power 50,” Forbes’ “100 Most Powerful Women,” The Wall Street Journal’s “50 Women to Watch” and Glamour Magazine’s “Women of the Year,” Maureen Chiquet began her career in marketing at L’Oreal Paris in 1985.
 She has worked at The Gap, and helped launch and build Old Navy to $5 billion in sales within five years.
 She served as president of Banana Republic before becoming COO and President of US Operations of Chanel in 2003.

-In 2007, she became its first Global CEO, where she oversaw the international reputation of one of France’s top haute-couture brands, and helped grow the business three-fold.
+In 2007, Chiquet became Chanel’s first Global CEO, where she oversaw the international reputation of one of France’s top haute-couture brands, and helped grow the business three-fold.
 She left Chanel in 2016 to focus on writing, speaking, and developing new leadership initiatives.
 She is a Trustee to the Yale Corporation and fellow of Yale University, where she graduated in 1985 with a degree in film and literature.

 To Maureen Chiquet, all great brands seem to possess a unique alchemy.
-They embody a certain amout of paradox by accomplishing things that seem, or once seemed, impossible.
+They embody a certain amount of paradox by accomplishing things that seem, or once seemed, impossible.
 They embody a sense of deeper purpose, connecting with people beyond products alone.
 And they are also driven by a superior product: a base of excellence that makes everything else possible.

 Drawing on her broad experience from mass to class, including inside three of the globe’s most iconic brands, Maureen Chiquet details the vital ingredients for creating and sustaining brand excellence.
 Sharing hard-won lessons and stories, Chiquet intrigues and provokes listeners to play with paradox, reframe the norm, ignore the rules, roll in the deep, and tap the best sources for intuition.